|Sunshine Daydream, the cd from the Grateful Dead's legendary performance on August 27, 1972 at the Renaissance Fairgrounds in Veneta, OR|

 May 9, 1973 Paramount Theatre, Portland, OR: New Riders of The Purple Sage/Old and In The Way (Wednesday)

 Pacific Presentations booked the Grateful Dead for three shows in the Pacific Northwest in May of 1973, in the biggest arenas available.
 For some reason, the shows were rescheduled for June.
 The interesting detail was that the New Riders were booked for two shows in Oregon, with Old And In The Way as the opening act, right after the scheduled May shows.
 Since Sam Cutler booked the Dead, the New Riders and Jerry Garcia, this was no coincidence.
-The Riders had just released their soon-to-be classic album Panama Red.

 The Grateful Dead shows were rescheduled, but Garcia kept the Old And In The Way dates.
 Cutler replicated the Dead's strategy from before, booking one show in Eugene and one in Portland.
 He also booked the Riders into the Paramount in Portland, where the Dead had played the Summer before.
 Cutler regularly booked the New Riders into smaller theaters around the country where the Dead had played previously, taking advantage of relationships with promoters and fans that had already been established.